Join us for the next Greenway Beautification Event

 During this unusual season, residents throughout Lancaster County are deepening their connection with nature.
 A vibrant natural world continues to offer refuge, solace, and enjoyment.
 We envision the Lindsay Pettus Greenway to be a place where everyone is able to experience the rich benefits of the outdoors.

-The Lindsay Pettus Greenway will be a 5 mile hard-surface trail system that weaves through neighborhoods, schools, parks, health facilities, and the downtown district within the City of Lancaster.
-Phase 1 is the first 2 miles of this trail system.
+The Lindsay Pettus Greenway will be a hard-surface trail system that weaves through neighborhoods, schools, parks, health facilities, and the downtown district within the City of Lancaster.
+Phase 1 is the first 2 miles of the 6-mile trail system.

 Greenways and trails have been shown to improve health, attract business, boost tourism, bring people together, increase mobility, and help the environment.

 Trails attract tourists and create the kind of quality of life that promotes business and puts money into local economies.